The Ethics of Clinical Care for Patients With Diverse Gender and Orientation Experiences

 Executive Director of Education

 Noemi Marquez, LCSW IMH-E, Gilbert A. Smith D.O., and Joseph Zolobczuk, M.S.
-Ed., have indicated that neither they nor their spouses/partners have relevant financial relationships with commercial interest companies, and they will not include off-label or unapproved product usage in their presentations or discussions.
+Ed., faculty for this educational activity, have no relevant financial relationship with ineligible companies* to disclose and have indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.